MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ---
 title: Install apps on Surface Hub
-description: Admins can install apps can from either the Microsoft Store or the Microsoft Store for Business. ms.assetid: 3885CB45-D496-4424-8533-C9E3D0EDFD94 ms.reviewer: dpandre
+description: Learn how to install and manage apps on Surface Hub devices using WinGet, the Microsoft Store, and other deployment methods.
+Ideal for IT admins and developers managing Surface Hub 2S or Surface Hub 3 in an enterprise environment. ms.assetid: 3885CB45-D496-4424-8533-C9E3D0EDFD94 ms.reviewer: dpandre
 manager: frankbu